houtenbos/krakura-bot/README.md

 ### Bot Questions

 1) Fill in your password:
-    * This is the password to encrypt your credentials
+    * This is the password to encrypt your credentials.
 2) What is your kraken api key?
-    * This is the api key you generate on kraken.com
+    * This is the api key you generate on kraken.com.
 3) What is your kraken api secret?
-    * This is the private key of your kraken api key
+    * This is the private key of your kraken api key.
 4) What is your karura phrase?
-    * This is the phrase of the wallet address associated with your karura account
+    * This is the phrase of the wallet address associated with your karura account.

+### Platform Requirements

+1) You are required to have balances on both platforms to cover transaction fees.
+2) The Kraken Exchange has a minimum order size for KSM.
+[Kraken Minimum Order Sizes](https://support.kraken.com/hc/en-us/articles/205893708-Minimum-order-size-volume-for-trading)

 ### Supported Platforms